-This function allows executing per-channel ON-OFF-ON-OFF sequences, where it is possible to parameterise the length of the ON/OFF stages.
-Moreover, the number of repeats can be set by parameter, as well as the luminosity for the "on" state and the final luminosity of the LEDs after the last repetition.
+This function allows executing per-channel ON-OFF-ON-OFF sequences, where it is possible to parameterise the length of the ON/OFF switches applied to the LED module.
+Moreover, the number of repeats can be set by parameter, as well as the luminosity for the on state and the final luminosity of the LEDs after the last repetition.

-The channel will start blinking when LUMENTO X3 receives a "1" through the "[Ch.x] Flashing" object and stops after executing all the configured repetitions (endless repetition is possible by setting the value "0" in the corresponding box, as shown later).
+The channel will start blinking when LUMENTO X4 receives a "1" through the "[Ch.x] Flashing" object and stops after executing all the configured repetitions (endless repetition is possible by setting the value "0" in the corresponding box, as shown later).
 It is possible to stop the flashing at any time, by sending the value "0" through the "[Ch.x] Flashing" object, or by sending any other control order that affects the output (like an on/off, a sequence, etc.).
-If, during the flashing execution, LUMENTO X3 receives a new order to start the flashing sequence ("[Ch.x] Flashing" = 1), it will be reset no matter what the current stage of the sequence is.
+If, during the flashing execution, LUMENTO X4 receives a new order to start the flashing sequence ("[Ch.x] Flashing" = 1), it will be reset no matter what the current stage of the sequence is.